YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ## Mousepad and Mouse Feet/Skates Considerations

 - **Mousepads and mouse skates can have a surprisingly significant effect on the overall feel of your setup, as the way that they interact with each other can significantly impact the friction and glide of the mouse.**
+- When it comes to mousepad size, bigger is typically better (at least ~400x400mm).
+Larger mousepads give you more freedom to experiment with mouse sensitivity and reduce the need to reset your hand position between movements.
-- When it comes to mousepad and mouse skate setups, there are two main factors to consider: the "static" or "initial" friction, and the "kinetic" or "dynamic" friction.
+- Apart from size, there are two main factors to consider when it comes to mousepads (and mouse skates): the "static" or "initial" friction, and the "kinetic" or "dynamic" friction.
 - Higher static friction generally correlates with a more "locked in" feeling after stopping the mouse and may contribute to stopping power, but also makes it more difficult to make micro-adjustments from a standstill.
 - Lower static friction conversely generally correlates with greater ease of making micro-adjustments, potentially at the cost of stopping power.
 - Higher kinetic friction generally correlates with better overall control over the mouse when it is in motion and better stopping power, but can also feel "muddy" if too high, making it harder to push the mouse where you want it to go.